 The models of repeated games of incomplete information have a wide range of applications.
-They include: (a) oligopoly markets in which firms privately know their costs, (b) repeated auctions in which bidders privately know their valuations; (c) partnership games in which the effort that can be exerted depends on other duties that partners must perform, or (d) favor exchange when a person in need does not know if others can help.
+They include: (a) oligopoly markets in which firms privately know their costs, (b) partnership games in which the effort that can be exerted depends on other duties that partners must perform, or (c) altruistic behavior when the cost of sharing or giving a good depends on the current needs of its owner.